ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

         }'
 ```
 {: codeblock}
+Again verify the results in the platform log.

 The final step is to submit the spark application that accesses the data in the same bucket.
 Create a file, solution.py, with the following contents and upload it to the bucket.
 Notice the COS_PARQUET environment variable that will be initialized in the next step.